ocaml/ocaml.org/HACKING.md

 Where `<commit-hash>` is the pinned hash specified in the files mentioned above.

-Once this is done, you can do `opam update` and `opam upgrade`.
-If ocamlformat was upgraded in the process, the files `.ocamlformat` and `.github/workflows/ci.yml` must be modified with the currently installed version of ocamlformat.
+Once this is done, you can run `opam update` and `opam upgrade`.
+If OCamlFormat was upgraded in the process, the files `.ocamlformat` and `.github/workflows/ci.yml` must be modified with the currently installed version of OCamlFormat.

-## Repository structure
+## Repository Structure

-The following snippet describes the repository structure.
+The following snippet describes the repository structure:

 ```text
 .